grdw/grdw/_posts/2021-11-28-project-euler-53-combinatoric-selections.md

 }
 ```

-Not only is this the right way of resolving this problem, it also saves storing any number to some vector or having to calculate the factorial of a 100.
+Not only is this the right way of resolving this problem, it also saves storing any insanely high number to some vector like the factorial of a 100.
 Extra wins all around!

 To resolve problem 53: